 Thicker picks are generally used for heavier styles of music.
 They offer more volume and a thicker tone than thin picks.
 This is due to the fact that they have more mass and are less flexible.

-Some guitarists, like Zakk Wylde, John Mayer, and Joe Satriani use standard 351 shaped plectrums that are around 1.14 mm thick.
+Guitarists, like Zakk Wylde, John Mayer, and Joe Satriani use standard 351-shaped picks.
+They are around 1.14 mm thick.
 This thickness is good for power chords and offers a strong attack.

-Kirk Hammett and James Hetfield, of Metallica, both use heavy guitar picks for some techniques that are 1.14 – 1.5 mm thick.
+Kirk Hammett and James Hetfield, of Metallica, both use heavy guitar picks.
+Mostly for techniques that are 1.14 – 1.5 mm thick.
 These picks offer a ton of volume and can be heard over the loudest of instruments.

 Did EVH Use Thin Picks?

 Yes, Eddie Van Halen was known to use guitar picks that were 0.60 mm thick and preferred them.
-In the early 1980s, he was known to use even thinner picks that were made from brass and copper.
-He always gravitated towards what felt right, and the lighter picks were the ones for EVH.
+In the early 1980s, he used even thinner picks that were made from brass and copper.
+He always gravitated toward what felt right, and the lighter picks were the ones for EVH.

 What guitar pick did Kurt Cobain use?

-Kurt Cobain was known to use Dunlop Totex standard picks in orange color.
+Kurt Cobain used Dunlop Totex standard picks in orange color.
 His thickness of choice was 0.60 mm.

 What guitar pick does Slash use?

 Slash is known to use medium gauge guitar picks that are around 1.14 mm thick.
-He likes the thickness because it gives him a good attack when he requires it, while still remaining sensitive to the strings.
+He likes the thickness because it gives him a good attack.
+All while still remaining sensitive to the strings.
 His favorite shape is the standard 351 shape.